-The stock market works by buyers and sellers (traders) who bid on shares of stocks.
+The stock market works like an auction where investors who buy and sell shares of stocks.
 These are a small piece of ownership of a public corporation.
 Stock prices usually reflect investors' opinions of what the company's earnings will be.

 Average investors can't trade on the stock market directly.
 Instead, they must hire a broker-dealer to execute the trades.
 There's a wide variety of choices:

-- Fee-only financial advisers who charge an annual fee (usually 1% of assets).
+- Fee-only financial advisers who charge an annual fee, usually 1 percent of assets.

 - Online dealers like E-Trade, who charge a small fee per transaction.

-- Large banks, like Goldman Sach or Well Fargo Advisers, provide financial planning in addition to executing trades.
+- Large banks, like Goldman Sachs or Well Fargo Advisers, provide financial planning in addition to executing trades.

 Individuals use the stock market because the returns, on average, outpace those of other investments, such as bonds or commodities.
 Stock market investing is an excellent way to make sure your investments do better than inflation.

 If there are threats to the global economy, investors also move toward gold and other safe havens.
 That usually happens along with a stock market correction, when share prices drop 10 percent or more.
 It's even more apparent in a stock market crash when stocks can lose that much in a day.
 A bad crash could even cause a recession.
 The history of stock market crashes shows this is a frequent occurrence.